 When it comes to brocade, everyone thinks of Sapa with its small market corner and the image of women carrying children on their backs or children following each other on the street inviting tourists to buy brocade products.

-Cong Don village, Zuoi commune, Nam Giang district is considered the cradle of the traditional brocade weaving craft of the Co Tu people in Quang Nam province.
-My Nghiep village (Ninh Phuoc district) is a traditional brocade weaving craft village that has existed for more than 4 centuries of the Cham community in Ninh Thuan.
+Cong Don village, Zuoi commune, Nam Giang district is considered the cradle of traditional brocade weaving of the Co Tu people in Quang Nam province.
+My Nghiep village (Ninh Phuoc district) is a traditional brocade weaving village that has existed for more than 4 centuries of the Cham community in Ninh Thuan.

 Extending the life of brocade